nicoleramirez26/Test_D_Flipflop_hold/docs/info.md

 ## How it works

-Explain how your project works
 NAND logic circuit for flipflop violates hold time and set time (theortically) with the resistor
 ## How to test
 flipping switches
-Explain how to use your project click buttons
 ## External hardware
 Switches
 List external hardware used in your project (e.g. PMOD, LED display, etc), if any